Braves vs. Blue Jays Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has put up 32 hits with nine doubles, nine home runs and 21 walks.
-He has driven in 32 runs.
+- Sean Murphy has nine doubles, nine home runs, 21 walks and 32 RBI (32 total hits).

 Murphy Recent Games